An island of spiritual hedonism

 The restaurant and café scene is bursting with creativity and there’s a lot of soul being put into the food on the island.

-If you have dietary restrictions of any kind, you won’t have any problem finding suitable foods.
+If you have dietary restrictions, you won’t have any problem finding suitable foods.

 As vegans, we found that we could eat almost any kind of food we wanted to in a vegan version – all the way from shawarma and Indian foods to pizza and burgers.